Scientific Partnering Areas of Interest

 - Oral peptide/protein delivery platforms and therapeutics

-- Diabetic kidney disease pathways and mechanisms related to inflammation, endothelial dysfunction (hemodynamic), remodeling and alteration of tissue metabolism
+- Chronic kidney disease: Novel mechanisms related to endothelial dysfunction, remodeling and alteration of tissue metabolism.
+Pathways with potential for combined cardiorenal benefit.

-Intersecting pathways of lipid metabolism, insulin sensitization and weight loss
+- NASH: Intersecting pathways of lipid metabolism, insulin sensitization and weight loss.
+Pathways combinable with incretins.

-- Neuropathic pain (intersects with our Pain TA)
+- Diabetic neuropathy disease remediation/Neuropathic pain (intersects with our Pain TA)

 Out of Scope